arabamcom/frontend-assignment/Readme.md

 ### Listing Page ###
 * We expect to see the list of vehicles on the page.
 * Vehicle image that returns from the listing response must also be shown in the list.
-* We expect to see previous/next is implemented on the list page.
 * The user should be directed to the detail page when selecting one of the results listed in the vehicle list.
+* The user can change the number of adverts on the page (20 or 50 adverts)

 ##### Listing Page Bonus #####
 * You can apply filters for the list page.
 For example,  `minDate `,  `maxDate`, or  `categoryId` etc. You can find it in our API docs.
 For the design concern, you can use a modal presentation view for the filter page.